wasp-lang/wasp/web/docs/general/wasp-ts-config.md

     }
     ```

-4. Create new `tsconfig.wasp.json` file with the following content:
+4. Create a new `tsconfig.wasp.json` file with the following content:

     ```json title="tsconfig.wasp.json"
     {